 Certainly over the past 50 years or so, individuals and families from all over Ireland, Europe and indeed from different parts of the world have felt attracted to and drawn by the beauty, the rich cultural and spiritual heritage and the atmosphere and ambience that these have created.
 Many have become part of the local community adopting Chorca Duibhne as their home, bringing a wealth of knowledge, experience, expertise and skills that have in many ways injected new energy and life into the local communities; thus further enriching what is unique and special about the Peninsula.
 At the moment An Diseart, is hosting a variety of activities representing all aspects of the cultural and spiritual life of the local community; and there are regular classes as Gaeilge for those wishing to learn or improve their Irish.

 As the home of the Presentation Sisters in Dingle the building itself has a wonderful story to tell; unfortunately we haven’t the space to elaborate on that except to mention the wall paintings and Fresco of the Last Supper by artist Eleanor Yates; the beautiful Gothic style Chapel with the treasured Harry Clarke stained glass windows, all of which attracts thousands of visitors in the course of the year and the nominal charge of €3 is a vital source of income for the maintenance of the building.
-In addition there are the spacious Convent Gardens that offer members of the local community and visitors a quiet and colourful place to stroll or to sit and relax.
-The middle garden has been developed into a “prayer garden” which Monsignor Padraig had hoped would one day become a retreat space for reflection, prayer and meditation inspired and nourished by the fruits of our Celtic Spiritual heritage.
+In addition there are the spacious gardens that offer members of the local community and visitors a quiet and colourful place to stroll or to sit and relax.
+The middle garden has been developed into a “prayer garden” which may also be a retreat space for reflection, prayer and meditation inspired and nourished by the fruits of our Celtic Spiritual heritage.